NuID/amazon-cognito-passwordless-email-auth/README.md

+⚠️ This sample repository has been modified to use NuID's Zero Knowledge Authentication libraries.
+It's primarily meant as an illustrative example, so feel free to [get in touch](mailto:support@nuid.io) if you have any questions or want to learn more about NuID.

 ## Amazon Cognito Passwordless Email Auth

 This is the _**sample**_ code that comes together with [the blog post on passwordless e-mail auth in Amazon Cognito](https://aws.amazon.com/blogs/mobile/implementing-passwordless-email-authentication-with-amazon-cognito/).